midtownrobotics/java-learning/later-lessons/exceptions.md

             } catch (DivBy5 ex) {
                 System.out.println("Buzz");
             } catch (Exception ex) {
-                System.out.println("Some other kind of exception occured.");
+                System.out.println("Some other kind of exception occurred.");
                 //This should never be called
             }
         }